watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 ## Goals/Objectives
 The architecture has two objectives:

-* Comprehensive Management: for SRv6 SFC provisioning, it is important to have a consistent policy for managing service functions, constructing SFC chains, and applying them to each customer's flow.
+* Comprehensive management: When providing SRv6 services, it is necessary to meet SLAs for each customer.
-XXX: consistentというワードがしっくりこない．統合的？に管理することが一貫しているという言葉では不適切な気がする．
-XXX: comprehensiveであることは必ずしも良いとは限らない．その上で, comprehensiveを利点や目的とするのであれば，それがどうして良いのか．あるいはそれがないとどのような問題が発生するのかを具体的に説明していなければ，Comprehensiveであることがメリットとして説明がつかない．この行ではit is importantと書いているが, hoge,fuga,piyoのためのhogeなポリシーは重要であるくらいのことしか言ってなくて，具体的な理由が一切説明されていないので，それってあなたの感想ですよね状態になっている
-This requires centralized management of Segment Lists, per-flow steering, network functions, LinkState, and network metrics.
-XXX: 上の行と同じことを言っているところが多いし，よく整理されていない．applying sfcs to each customer's flow requires per-flow steering.とか書いてある感じ．これでは説明になってない．同様に，managing service functions requires managing of network functions.みたいなことが書いてある．constructing SFC chains requires management of Segment Lists and network functions.
-{{!RFC7426}} defines Software-Defined Networking (SDN), which provides consistency and programmability through plane separation and abstraction layer interfaces.
+  These SLAs consist of one or more SLOs such as network function availability, latency, and bandwidth.
+  In the context of SRv6 SFC, it is necessary to control service segments, link-state, and SR Policies that satisfy SFCs and QoS criteria to meet SLOs.
+  {{!RFC8402}} outlines a hybrid scenario of CP in which basic segments are provided by the distributed CP such as ISIS and OSPF, while the service-specific CPs such as source-routed policies (SR Policies) and segments are managed by the centralized controller.

+  As an approach to achieve centralized control, {{!RFC7426}} defines Software-Defined Networking (SDN).
+  Centralized management of SRv6 SFC components reduces operational costs through operational abstraction and automation.
+  Additionally, programmability can be provided by using SRv6 SFC Controllers and abstracted APs.
+  Operators can build SFCs, apply them to specific flows, set SLOs as an intent, and determine fallback policies via controllers' API.

-Hence, this architecture is designed to comply with the SDN Framework to provide consistent operation and programmability.
+  For these reasons, this architecture is designed to provide comprehensive management of SRv6 SFC.
-XXX: SDNが出てくるのが唐突すぎる．SDNではこんなことを定義しているみたいな説明があること自体は悪くないが，それがHenceに全く繋がっていない．RFC7426ではSDNが定義されている．なので，SRv6SFCはSDN Frameworkに準拠している．は全然文が繋がっていない．
-XXX: consistencyってなんのconsistencyなのか全然わからない．
-XXX: plane separationを通じてprogrammabilityが提供される，も説明不足すぎる．plane separationするとプログラマビリティが生まれるというのは局所的な話であり，一般的(前提として良い)話ではない．
-XXX; programmabilityというのはそもそも我々の考えるComprehensive Managementを使うことで生み出されると提案したいメリットなのにその話が前段でされていない．(constructing SFC chainsというのはすなわちprogrammabilityとは言えない)

-* Simplicity: network complexity increases various costs, such as building, operating, and learning costs.
+* Simplicity: network complexity increases an operating cost.
-XXX: operating costsが減ることは間違いない．誰が読んでも疑問の余地がない．なぜなら，コントローラで一元管理するのだから．手動で頑張るよりいいに決まってるし，そうなるようにコントーラを作るというのが一般的な流れだから．
-XXX: buildingについてはSR Policyをビルディングする話なのかフルスクラッチでゼロからネットワークを作る話なのか，既存網の上にSFCを入れる話なのかとかは読み手によって最初に想像するものが違う可能性があるし，(どれについて言ってるのか説明が必要), そもそも，本当にSFC-Archで減るのかどうかも疑問．(なので説明は絶対必要)
-XXX: learning costsもあまり一般的には利点にしない気がする．(他のRFCで見たことがない), アドレスや経路やSIDの学習なのか，新しい技術を覚えるという意味でのコストなのかも読み手によって捉え方が変わるので説明不足．その上で，本当に学習コストが減るのかも謎.
-For example, if a network consists of many components, increase not only equipment and maintenance costs, but also operating costs due to increased numbers of points of failure.
-XXX: 主語がなくて英文として崩壊している．
-XXX: maintenance consts とoperating costsはほぼ同義．棲み分けがきちんと書かれてないし，一般的にoperating costsにはmaintenance costsも含まれていると思う．
-XXX: increased numbers of pointsがもっと素直な言い回しがあるはず
-XXX: points of failureが増加するのは必然な場合もあるし，コントローラとかの追加コンポーネントを提案している以上，必ず減るとは主張し難い．
-XXX: equipmentというワードはMECEじゃない．
-XXX: この1行はほぼ全部書き換え

-Furthermore, a variety of components is also a cause of complexity.
-XXX: この行多分いらない．many componentsと言われたら普通単一の種類のcomponentがたくさんあるみたいなのではなく，いろいろな種類のコンポーネントがあることを想像する．
-If many types of nodes or protocols are used, the cost of configuration, learning, and monitoring increases.
+  In general, if a network uses a variety of protocols, the cost of operations such as design, building, monitoring, and troubleshooting increases.
-XXX: learningって上でもう言ってる．同じことを言ってる. operating costs(すなわちnetwork operation)には一般的に，configuration, (learning), maintenance, building, (equipment?procurement?), monitoringは全部含まれる．少なくともIETFに来るようなトップエンジニアはみんなそう思っているはず．その上で，わざわざoperating costsにはこんなことも含まれててーみたいな話をわざわざするのは冗長．これは技術標準文書だし．
+  A complex FP can be a cause of increasing latency.
+  In architectures that use SFC proxy, the overhead of forwarding may increase than without proxy due to the extra header manipulation.

+  SRv6 has various functions such as VPN, QoS, redundancy, and disaster recovery.
+  By using SR-aware functions, all forwarding instructions, including instructions to each network function, can be expressed as a simple set and applied to each flow.

-Hence, this architecture is designed to minimize building blocks and use only SRv6-aware components.
+  For these reasons, this architecture is designed to minimize FP components and use SRv6-aware network functions
-XXX: onlyと絞るとRFC8986(Draft AM/AD?NETPRG)で使われているいくつかのEndpointBehaviorは使うなとわざわざ宣言することになる．そんなの同意してもらえるわけがない．
-XXX: minimize building blocksはSFC Proxyが不要になる(=SRv6-aware nodeを使う)から生まれるちょっとした利点であって，Architecture全体としてはコントローラとか増えるわけで別にbuilding blocksは全体としてほとんど減ってない．ましてや，SRv6-aware components以外でbuilding blocksがminimizeされている部分はどこにもないのにandで繋ぐのはおかしい．

 ## Requirements
 To achieve these objectives, several key requirements are as follows:

-* Provide SFC using SR-aware function
+* Provide SFC using an SR-aware function

   SR-aware function MUST be used to realize simple SFC without proxies.
-  This minimizes a number of SFC components such as nodes, address resources, and protocols.
+  This minimizes a number of FP components such as nodes, address resources, and protocols.
   To satisfy this requirement, this architecture uses End.AN.

 * Straightforward extension of the SRv6 Network Programming model